All wood crafters own wood planers. Period.

 Whether it’s your workshop or home where you are going to use your wood planer, it should be easy to handle and serve the purpose well.

 Handheld wood planers can also make the surface of the board smooth and even.
 But it can take more time and energy to reach perfection.
-If the board is not straight and you are working on its thickness, it may not result in the desired way.
+If the board is not straight and you are working on its thickness, it may not give you the desired results.

 There are various types and sizes of the thickness planer that can be bought according to the nature of the job.

 Stationary wood planers can also be a good option for professionals.
-The rest of the types are more expensive and serve well for larger work areas.
+The rest of the types are more expensive and serve well for larger projects.

-The purpose of buying a wood planer is to cut the wood properly and even shape, so it depends on how raw your stock is.
+The purpose of buying a wood planer is to cut the wood properly to an even shape, so it depends on how raw your stock is.

 If you need to clear your wooden boards to a certain roughness level, you may have to pass it through many times to get the required result.

-So cutting depth can tell you how many passes you need to get a clear and formed material to achieve a plainer wood.
+So cutting depth can tell you how many passes you need to get a clear and formed material to achieve a smoother wood.

 But be careful while selecting a wood surface planer according to cutting depth if you are dealing with softwood and delicate work.
-Deep cutting can cause tear-outs or ruin your material at once.
+Deep cutting can cause tear-outs or ruin your material instantly.

-So, in this case, you can opt for a less deep cutting planer with more passes to reach the desired result—a perfect plainer wood.
+So, in this case, you can opt for a shallow-cutting planer with more passes to reach the desired result.

 Benchtop wood planers are mostly added with dust collection ability.
-2 ½ inches to 4 inches dust ports are designed to get dust collection more easily.
+2 ½ inches to 4 inches dust ports are designed to collect dust more easily.

 You can also add a converter to attach to the dust port to collect dust efficiently.
 Small portable wood planers lack this feature.

-Be it a home planer or a professional aid woodcraft jointer, invest in rightly.
+Be it a home planer or a professional aid woodcraft jointer, invest in the right option.